-Being scared of spiders in South Africa is natural for so many.
+Being scared of spiders in South Africa is a fear for many.
 However, most of the spiders you meet daily will not harm you in any way.
-Spiders don’t find any interest in humans and don’t want to bite you.
-In fact, very few spiders in South Africa are venomous enough to cause any harm.
-Spiders will only bite in self defence, to get away from a life-threatening situation.
+Spiders are not interested in humans and don’t want to bite us.
+Very few spiders in South Africa are venomous enough to cause any harm.
+Spiders will only bite in self-defence, to escape a life-threatening situation.
 Other creatures such as mosquitoes, mites, ticks, fleas, lice, and bed bugs are not as ‘friendly’ and will bite without thinking twice.
 Should we not be more scared of these critters than we are of spiders?

 Is the spider venomous?

-So why exactly are so many people petrified of spiders if such a small number of them are significant from a medical perspective?
-Do we really have to be scared of spiders in South Africa?
+So why are so many people petrified of spiders if such a small number is significant from a medical perspective?
+Do we have to be scared of spiders in South Africa?

-Where does that fear for spiders come from?
+Where does that fear of spiders come from?

 The attitudes of uninformed people who know very little about spiders in South Africa don’t help either.
 If all you hear is that someone else suggests you kill the spider, it is normal to fear that spider.
 Of course, movies depicting spiders as killers do not help either.